ik1g19/Notes-Quartz/content/notes/Leetcode Exercises/Maximum Sum Subarray.md

+#leetcode

-Let's say you want to find the maximum sum of any subarray of size `k` in an array `nums`.
+Let's say you want to find the maximum sum of any subarray of size `k` in an array `nums`

 **Naive Approach**: